Discover fun, new & old Christmas traditions for kids and the whole family to enjoy.

 Christmas Eve boxes can help bring the family together on the night before Christmas with fun activities, games, projects, crafts and some goodies.
 You can create a Christmas Eve box with a number of different items, depending on the children’s ages and interests.
 The key is to put just enough goodies to keep everyone entertained for the evening in anticipation of Christmas morning.

 A Christmas Eve box is not meant as a gift; it’s more like supplies for a fun family night.
 You can create one for the whole family or individual ones for each of your kids.
-Popular items that parents have been putting in their boxes include holiday-themed pajamas, a Christmas movie or book, a game, small toy or project you can do with your kids, and, of course, sweets and treats everyone can share and enjoy in the evening.
+Popular items that parents have been putting in their boxes include holiday-themed pajamas, a Christmas movie or book, a game, a small toy or project you can do with your kids, and, of course, sweets and treats everyone can share and enjoy in the evening.

 21. Make a family bucket list